guifarias31/msfs_tbm930_project/README.md

 Apparently Asobo did not update the files related to my mod, except for “systems.cfg” in some lines regarding to lights (which are related to [Uwa’s light fix](https://github.com/Uwajimaya/FS2020) mod that I added to mine) and a very little change on deice.xml, which I have already updated.
 So you are most likely safe to continue using my mod and most likely will not loose any new official feature/correction.
 Although, if you encounter any problems, please message me.

-And I suggest using the [msfs-navsystems-performance](https://github.com/Smirow/msfs-navsystems-performance) for G3000 extra funcionalities and performance.
+I suggest using the [msfs-navsystems-performance](https://github.com/Smirow/msfs-navsystems-performance) for G3000 extra funcionalities and performance.
+And for changing the PFD color, go check you my [other mod](https://github.com/guifarias31/msfs_pfd_color_modification).

 Current features of this modification are: